thechangelog/draft/draft/ansible-docker.md

 Ansible runs all remote commands via SSH.
 My SSH keys stored in the local ssh-agent will be shared remotely during Ansible's SSH sessions.
-When my application code will be cloned or updated remotely, no git credentials will be required, the forwarded ssh-agent will be used to authenticate with the git host.
+When my application code will be cloned or updated on remote hosts, no git credentials will be required, the forwarded ssh-agent will be used to authenticate with the git host.

 ## Docker and application dependencies